 Like any other reputable SaaS platform provider, GoodData does not rely solely on the protection of its perimeter to safeguard customer data.
-Rather, it is a well-architected solution that considers every layer from the physical security measures at the data center to the access privileges that determine what data an individual user can access.
+Rather, it is a well-designed solution that considers every layer, from the physical security measures at the data center to the access privileges that determine what data an individual user can access.
+GoodData, as a best-in-class analytics provider, uses this approach to protect customer data and respects the secure-by-default principle.
+Leveraging our long-term experience in providing secure, reliable analytics platforms,

-GoodData, as a best-in-class analytics provider, uses this approach to protect customer data.
-Leveraging our long-term experience in providing secure, reliable analytics platforms, GoodData Cloud has been built to align with up-to-date best practices for public cloud environments.
+GoodData Cloud has been built to align with up-to-date best practices for public cloud environments.